raphaelquast/beatstep/README.md

 - `off` if the track is unarmed

 The assignments are as follows:

+- the buttons in the upper row (1-6) indicate / set the **mute** status of the first 6 tracks in the red box

+- - holding `shift` while pressing the button will **solo** the corresponding track if **track control** is activated permanently (e.g. if the activation-button has been double-tapped)

+- the buttons in the lower row (9-14) indicate / set the **arm** status of the first 6 tracks in the red box

 - `button 8` : switch to **song control** (see above)

 - `button 16` : get back to the normal behaviour (e.g. deactivate track control)

-- the buttons in the upper row (1-7) indicate / set the **mute** status of the first 7 tracks in the red box

-  - holding `shift` while pressing the button will **solo** the corresponding track if **track control** is activated permanently (e.g. if the activation-button has been double-tapped)

-- the buttons in the lower row (9-15) indicate / set the **arm** status of the first 7 tracks in the red box

-- `encoder 8` : track-selection (left-right)

-- `encoder 16` : scene selection (up-down)

 - the top-row of the encoders (`1-7`) control the "track volume"

 - the bottom-row of the encoders (`9-15`) control the "track pan"

----

-### If "song control" is active

-Most lights are simply there to help remembering the button-assignments.
-The lights of `button 13` and `button 14` indicate the status of their corresponding parameter in Live

-- `red` for ON

-- `off` for off

-The light of `button 7` indicates the visibility of the shift-button lights:

-- `off` for no lights if `shift` is pressed

-- `magenta` for only the top-row if `shift` is pressed

-- `red` for all lights if `shift` is pressed

-The assignments are as follows:

-- `button 8` : get back to the normal behaviour (e.g. deactivate song control)

-- `button 16`: switch to **track control**  (see below)

-- `button 1` : redo last step

-- `button 2` : duplicate currently selected track

-- `button 3` : duplicate currently selected scene

-- `button 7` : change what lights will turn on if shift is pressed

-  - see the description of the lights of `button 7` above for details

-- `button 9` : undo last step

-- `button 10` : delete currently selected track

-- `button 11` : delete currently selected scene

-- `button 12` : tap tempo

-- `button 13` : toggle metronome

-- `button 14` : toggle session automation record

 - `encoder 8` : track-selection (left-right)

 - `encoder 16` : scene selection (up-down)

-- the top-row of the encoders (`1-7`) control "send A"

-- the bottom-row of the encoders (`9-15`) control "send B"
+---

+# Thanks to

+- [untergeek](https://www.untergeek.de/2014/11/taming-arturias-beatstep-sysex-codes-for-programming-via-ipad/) for unravelling BeatStep sysex messages

+- Julien Bayle for the awesome [PythonLiveAPI_documentation](https://julienbayle.studio/PythonLiveAPI_documentation/) and some more info's ( [here](https://julienbayle.studio/ableton-live-midi-remote-scripts/) )

+- Hanz Petrov for his [Introduction to the Framework-classes](https://livecontrol.q3f.org/ableton-liveapi/articles/introduction-to-the-framework-classes/) and the corresponding [remotescripts-blog](http://remotescripts.blogspot.com)

 ---